wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Test Case*
 a single URL *Test* against a feature, e.g. a *W3C HTML* page test, a screenshot for the resolution 800x600 test.

+*Test URL*
+a single URL that a number of test cases can be run against.

 *Thresholds*
 a feature allowing to declare a Jenkins build as ‘success’, ‘unstable’ or ‘failed’ depending on the number of *Tests* that failed or were skipped.

+*Wait For Element To Be Visible Modifier*
+a modifier that allows to wait until a given element appears on the page.

+*Wait For Image Completion Modifier*
+a modifier that allows to wait until a given image appears and loads on the page.

 *Wait For Page Loaded Modifier*
 a modifier that waits until a page is loaded or a fixed amount of time is up.

+*Web API*
+a part of the AET system that allows to access and modify data stored in the AET Database.

 *Web Console*
 the OSGi console installed on Apache Karaf.
 By default it is accessible via a browser: http://localhost:8181/system/console/configMgr.
 The default user/password are: karaf/karaf.